World of the Vikings

 Faculty: Kim Bergqvist

 PhD Candidate in History, Department of History/Centre for Medieval Studies, Stockholm University.
 MA (2010) and BA (2008) Stockholm University, both with a major in History, minors in Comparative Literature and Spanish.
 Visiting Scholar to Columbia University (2016), Cornell University (2014) and the University of Navarra, Spain (2012–13).
 Teaches medieval history at Stockholm University since 2012.
+Publications have appeared in The Medieval Chronicle and Collegium Medievale.
 Areas of specialization: medieval Scandinavia; medieval Iberia; comparative history; medieval literature, genre and fiction; political culture; gender history; the history of emotions.
 With DIS since 2018.

 - Abram, Christopher, Myths of the Pagan North: The Gods of the Northmen (Continuum, 2011).
 [Selection of chapters]